Income Management policy

 arrangements and options for customers in arrears and encourage self-monitoring

-4. Work with relevant agencies to develop a mutually supportive working
+4. Work with relevant agencies to develop a mutually supportive working relations with the aim of helping people to remain or become

 financially included